GalileoAI/frontend/README.md

-# Galileo AI
+# Twój patent na przyszłość

-Choose your future with Galileo AI.
+Choose your future with Twój patent na przyszłość by Galileo AI.

 ## Purpose

-This project is a concept for the Galileo AI website, a tool helping young people to choose their future career path based on their interests and skills.
+This project is a concept for the "Twój patent na przyszłość", a tool helping young people to choose their future career path based on their interests and skills.

 ## Demo